fanyingfx/lute-v3-fanyingfx/README.md

-This is modified version of lute, it supports Chinese, accurately it's Mandarin.
+This is modified version of lute, it supports Chinese, accurately, it's Mandarin.

 ## Installation
 The Installation are similar as installing Lute using pip .
 Only need to replace the Install Lute command